FarmBot-Docs/farmbot-developers/v15/lua/functions/api.md

 type="info"
 title="Using the FarmBot API?" content="If you are making an API call to the FarmBot API, we recommend the simpler [api()](#apioptions) helper."
 %}

+{%
+include callout.html
+type="warning"
+title="Making requests"
+content="Making requests other than GET to the API will permanently alter the data in your account.
+Be especially careful making DELETE requests and POST requests to singular resources, like the /device endpoint, as the API will destroy data that cannot be recovered.
+Altering data through the API may cause account instability."
+%}

 ```lua